mmohannad94/javascript-project/README.md

 # library-project
-this is my first repository on GitHup
+this is my javascript project.